Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 It will be removed with the v1 release.
 Please check the docs for the new resources and adjust your configuration files.
 For no downtime migration, follow our [guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/resource_migration.md).

+The new resources are more aligned with current features like:
+- external access integrations support
+- secrets support
+- argument default values

 `snowflake_procedure` is now deprecated in favor of 5 new preview resources:

 - `snowflake_procedure_java`